jasb3110/Radiocarbon-reservoir/README.md

 |:--:|
 |*Figure 2.
 Concentration ellipses for the categories of period time.
 CWP:Current warming period (black), LH:Late Holocene (red), MH:Mid Holocene (green), EH:Early Holocene (blue)*|

 According to periods, It could be no evidence of a temporal effect on the MRA during the Holocene except for CWP.
-Therefore, I noticed a small difference between the periods.[(fig. 2)](#Clusters-of-mra-for-period-time).
+Therefore, I noticed a small difference between the periods.[(fig.2)](#Clusters-of-mra-for-period-time).

 ### Latitudinal distribution of MRA